csci338/fall2025/pages/_assignments/lab03.md

 **Credit: This activity was designed by Semmy Purewall**

-{% include oops.html %}
+{:.info}
+> ## Learning Goals

-The goals with this lab are as follows:
+> The goals with this lab are as follows:
+>

-1. Let's get more familiar with git!
+> 1. Getting more familiar with git
-2. Practice adding and committing.
+> 2. Practicing adding and committing
-3. More practice with the linux command line.
+> 3. Practicing with the linux command line

 ## 1. Git Basics